John Swinney says it could be years before Scotland gets its own currency after independence

-Scottish Independence: John Swinney says it could be years before Scotland gets its own currency after independence
+Scottish Independence: John Swinney says it could be years before Scotland gets own currency after independence

-The Deputy First Minister appeared on BBC Radio Four on Monday morning to discuss the SNP’s plans for an independence referendum.
+Deputy First Minister John Swinney says Scotland’s ‘distinctive currency’ could take years but country would eventually break away from the Bank of England.

 He explained: “What we received our substantive report on many of these questions from the growth commission that the Scottish National Party established, and that essentially indicated that at the moment of which Scotland became independent, we would continue to use the pound sterling but once our range of particular tests had been passed, and we would move towards having a distinctive Scottish currency.